-Summer wouldn't be the same without the fresh fruit (yes, it's a fruit) of the tomato plant (Solanum lycopersicum) to add to salads, to garnish burgers or to simply eat raw with a little salt and pepper and some fresh mozzarella and olive oil.
-You can find tomatoes year-round courtesy of greenhouse and tropical growers, but the best tomatoes are the ones you grow yourself, and because it's a warm-weather plant, the only time of year you can harvest the ones you grow outdoors is summer.
+Summer wouldn't be the same without the fresh fruit (yes, it's a fruit) of the tomato plant (Solanum lycopersicum, USDA hardiness zones 10-11) to add to salads, to garnish burgers, or simply to eat raw with a little salt and pepper and some fresh mozzarella and olive oil.
+You can find tomatoes year-round courtesy of greenhouse and tropical growers, but the best tomatoes are the ones you grow yourself, and because it's a warm-weather plant, the only time of year you can harvest the ones you grow outdoors is in summer.

 Video of the Day

-There is a dizzying amount of tomato varieties from which to choose, and the best one depends on your culinary preferences as well as the growing conditions.
-Some are hybrids, like the popular American Beefsteak tomato, which means the seeds of two different species have been cross-pollinated to combine the best characteristics of both, and others, such as the greenish-orange Carbon tomato, are open-pollinated or are varieties that have been grown for centuries.
-Heirloom varieties, which by definition have been around for more than 50 years, tend to be slightly more challenging to grow, but their seeds can be collected and replanted.
+There is a dizzying amount of tomato cultivars from which to choose, and the best one depends on your culinary preferences as well as the growing conditions.
+Some are hybrids, like the popular American Beefsteak tomato, which means the seeds of two different tomato types have been cross-pollinated to combine the best characteristics of both, and others, such as the greenish-orange Carbon tomato, are open-pollinated heirlooms that have been grown for centuries.
+Some heirloom varieties, which by definition have been around for more than 50 years, tend to be slightly more challenging to grow, but their seeds can be collected and replanted.
 That is seldom true for hybrids; you usually have to purchase these seeds from a supplier.

 Best Uses for Tomatoes

 Tomato varieties can be classified into two categories: determinate and indeterminate.
-The plant of determinate varieties tends to be bushy, and it stops growing once it reaches a height predetermined by its genetics.
-The plant of indeterminate tomatoes, however, tends to grow more like a vine, and it will continue to grow and produce fruit until the weather becomes too cold.
-Both plants need some type of support to keep branches off the ground, where they are vulnerable to fungus and rot, but they grow differently and need different types of support.
+Determinate types tend to be bushy, and they stop growing once they reach a height predetermined by genetics.
+Indeterminate types, however, tend to grow more like a vine, continuing to grow and produce fruit until the weather becomes too cold.
+Both types need some kind of support to keep branches off the ground, where they are vulnerable to fungus and rot, but they grow differently and need different types of support.

 - Common Name: Tomatoes